 A trust is a legal document / instrument which is created during a person’s lifetime, and survives after the person has passed away.
-In it’s most basic form, this instrument becomes the guide and spells out how assets will be distributed to one’s heirs upon the death of the person who created the trust.
-When you boil down all the legalese, a trust is a right in property (house, car, bank accounts, business, stocks, bond’s, etc) which is held by one party for the benefit of another.
+In its most basic form, this instrument becomes the guide and spells out how assets will be distributed to one’s heirs upon the death of the person who created the trust.
+Put simply, a trust is a right in property (house, car, bank accounts, business, stocks, bond’s, etc) which is held by one party for the benefit of another.

 An example of a Simple Trust is this:

 A trust can be created simply by doing a simple thing.
 An example would be a woman asking a friend to “hold her package” and give it to her husband when he arrives.
 The woman is essentially “trusting” her friend to deliver the package to her husband.

 To state it in the simplest terms, “A trust is a right of property, real or personal, held by one party for the benefit of another.”

 A trust then, is a contract in which an individual (variously called the Settlor, Creator, Trustor, or Grantor) transfers property to a trust (or trustee), to be held or managed for one or more beneficiaries.
 Most trusts feature the same person in control and getting benefits (as without the trust).
 They typically make the kids beneficiaries (or after life of the creators).